jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/memory.rst

     the value stored at the specified memory address to the data output lines.

-* The question still remains --- how does one actually store data?
+* The question remains --- how does one actually store data?

 For Next Time